 5.5.2.1.1 After completion of the Technical Validation ICANN staff will submit the selected IDN ccTLD string to the String Similarity Evaluation Panel (SEP) for the confusing similarity string evaluation.

-5.5.2.1.2 The Panel or SEP shall conduct a confusability string evaluation of the string submitted for evaluation.
+5.5.2.1.2 The Panel shall conduct a confusability string evaluation of the string submitted for evaluation.
 The Panel may ask questions for clarification through ICANN staff.

 5.5.2.1.3 The findings of the evaluation will be reported to ICANN staff.
-In the report the Panel will include the names of the Panelists, document the decision and provide it’s rationale for the decision.
+In the report the Panel will include the names of the Panelists, document the decision and provide it’s rationale for the scope of the Comparison Side and the decision.

 ICANN staff shall inform and notify the requester accordingly.